-- Other information alone or in combination that would make the student’s identity easily traceable.
+6. Other information alone or in combination that would make the student’s identity easily traceable;

 Prior Consent to Release

-Personally identifiable information will not be released without prior signed and dated consent of the parent, student 18 years of age or older or emancipated.
+Personally identifiable information will not be released without prior signed and dated consent of the parent or the student 18 years of age or older or an emancipated student.

 Notice of and/or request for release of personally identifiable information shall specify the records to be disclosed, the purpose of disclosure and the identification of person(s) to whom the disclosure is to be made.
 Upon request of the parent or eligible student, the district will provide a copy of the disclosed record.